Mike McCarley: Golf Channel

 Technology subsidiary GolfNow, expanded to Europe and opened new headquarters in Belfast.
 According to the Belfast Telegraph, its Belfast city offices now house 71 staff.

-According to Forbes, in 2017 and 2018, "Golf Channel seems to continuously evolve as a new media technology platform" and "Golf Channel is far more than a 24-hour television network devoted to golf.

 In 2018, the network announced a partnership with St. Andrews Links and its seven golf courses, including the Old Course where golf has been played since the 1400s.

 In November 2019, the NBC Sports Group acquired EZLinks Golf, the parent company of TeeOff.com.
 The merger means that tee time booking industry titans GolfNow and Teeoff.com are now under the same umbrella.

-In March of 2020 NBC Sports struck a new nine-year deal with the PGA Tour, the organizer of the main professional men’s golf tours in the United States.
+In March 2020 NBC Sports struck a new nine-year deal with the PGA Tour, the organizer of the main professional men’s golf tours in the United States.